lucas992x/spotipy-utils/README.md

 `--user` argument is only needed when using `--playlists all`.

 ## `list-playlists-artists.py`
-This script lists all artists from given playlists, showing id and name of each one.
+This script lists all artists from given playlists, showing id and name of each one, sorted by name (can be useful for `merge-playlists.py`).
 Arguments:
 - `--playlists` (_optional_): can be "all" to work on all playlists from given user or contain a list of playlists ids separated by comma.
 If omitted playlists are retrieved from `list-playlists-artists.txt`.
 - `--listfile` (_optional_): path of text file where list should be written, if not provided list will only be printed to console.